step-up-labs/firebase-authentication-dotnet/README.md

 ### FirebaseUI

-The platform specific UI libraries use the `FirebaseAuthClient` under the hood, but are initilized via the static `Initialize` method of `FirebaseUI`:
+The platform specific UI libraries use the `FirebaseAuthClient` under the hood, but need to be initilized via the static `Initialize` method of `FirebaseUI`:

 ```csharp
 // Initialize FirebaseUI during your application startup (e.g. App.xaml.cs)